nptnl/babys-first-neural-network/readme.md

 So I asked a friend and he pointed me to [Hex Fiend](https://hexfiend.com), a true fiend.
 A `5.4 MB` app—pretty cool.
 Now I can open the dataset and see a bunch of hex numbers!
-And if I scale my window just right...
+And if I remove the header and scale my window just right...

 <img src="./01-hexedit.png" width=300/>